-Appendix 1: Draft Code of Practice for the Theft of Electricity
+Appendix 1: DraftFinal Code of Practice for the Theft of Electricity

-- 1. Objective of Code of Practice and obligation to achieve it - 1.1 The objective of this Code of Practice (CoP) is to ensure that electricity suppliers and distribution network operators work in cooperation with other licence holders where necessary to put industry procedures in place tefor the: - (i) Deter-Prevention of Theft of Electricity; - (ii) Detect Detection of Theft of Electricity; and - (iii) Deal with Investigation of Theft of Electricity. - 1.2 Compliance with this CoP will be a mandatory licence requirement on all electricity suppliers and the electricity distribution network operator (DNO7), and therefore any breach of the CoP will be considered a breach of licence.
-Further, this CoP requires the DNO and suppliers to work together and cooperate to establish industry procedures and to implement and comply with the procedures by such date as the UR may direct.
-Therefore any failure by a licensee to establish and implement such procedures by the required date, or to comply with such procedures on an ongoing basis would be considered a breach of this CoP and therefore a breach of licence. - 1.3 The DNO and suppliers shall research and implement best practice arrangements for the theft-related industry procedures.
-The DNO and suppliers should continue to seek best practice arrangements on an ongoing basis and propose amendments to the industry procedures where appropriate. - 1.4 Where appropriate, the DNO and suppliers should take opportunities to share best practice ideas, arrangements and information between the electricity and gas industry. - 1.5 This CoP covers domestic and business electricity premises.
-Therefore the industry procedures must cover domestic and business electricity premises in order to comply with this CoP. - 1.6 The industry procedures must include distribution and supply activities and the industry procedures must set out the roles and responsibilities of each party in a clear and transparent way. - 1.7 Each licensee The electricity DNO will take a principal coordinator role in developing the required industry procedures; however the DNO and all electricity suppliers must take all reasonable steps to cooperate with other licence holders where necessary, to facilitate the development, implementation and compliance with the industry procedures.
+1. Objective of Code of Practice and obligation to achieve it

+- 1.1 The objective of this Code of Practice (CoP) is to ensure that electricity suppliers and distribution network operators work in cooperation with other licence holders where necessary to put best-practice industry procedures in place for the: - (i) Prevention of Theft of Electricity; - (ii) Detection of Theft of Electricity; and - (iii) Investigation of Theft of Electricity, and;

+(iii)(iv) Managing the Outcome of Investigation into Theft of Electricity.

+- 1.2 Compliance with this CoP is a mandatory licence requirement on all electricity suppliers and the electricity distribution network operator (DNO), and therefore any breach of the CoP will be considered a breach of licence.
+Further, this CoP requires the DNO and suppliersLicensees to work together and cooperate to establish industry procedures and to implement and comply with the procedures.
+Therefore any failure by a licenseeLicensee to establish and implement such procedures or to comply with such procedures on an ongoing basis would be considered a breach of this CoP and therefore a breach of licence. - 1.3 The DNO and suppliersLicensees shall research and implement best practice arrangements for the theft-related industry procedures.
+The DNO and suppliersLicensees should continue to seek best practice arrangements on an ongoing basis and propose amendments to the industry procedures where appropriate. - 1.4 Where appropriate, the DNO and suppliersLicensees should take opportunities to share best practice ideas, arrangements and information between the electricity and gas industry. - 1.5 This CoP covers domestic and businessnon-domestic electricity premises.
+Therefore the industry procedures must cover domestic and businessnon-domestic electricity premises in order to comply with this CoP.
+Disconnection from and reconnection to the electricity network are not within the scope of this CoP.
+Disconnection and reconnection arrangements are set out in the relevant Licensee's disconnection and reconnection policies.

-&lt;sup>1 Theft of Electricity is defined in Section 9 of this CoP
+&lt;sup>1-Theft of Electricity is defined in Section 910 of this CoP